-That being said, not everyone has a budget, especially if you are just getting started.
-It's still possible to write helpful product reviews that convert to sales.
+That being said, many people just getting started don’t have a budget.
+That’s OK.
+It’s still possible to write helpful product reviews that convert to sales.
 How?

 Even if a doctor has never tried a specific medicine, he can still read the label and the studies to understand the benefits and side effects.
 A patient who is trying the medicine has first hand experience, but his opinion may not be well-informed.